Below is general information for university students applying for educational assistance.

 - Applications for funding must be submitted by all students on an annual basis.
 The maximum number of years for funding under the Trust is 6 years at the undergraduate level, including vocational courses.
 The maximum number of years of funding from the Trust is 10 years for those students continuing education at a graduate level.
 Applications are available online and hard copies are available at the Aspotogan Heritage Trust (AHT) offices and the J.D.
 Shatford Memorial Library in Hubbards.
 Applications also are available at the two high schools within the region (SJA & FHCS).

-- Applications received by the last Friday in July will receive priority attention and will be submitted to the Trustees during the first week of August for consideration.
-Late applications will be held for the second mailing in late September or early October.
+- Applications received by June 30 will receive priority attention.
+Late applications received will be held for the second mailing to the Trustees in September or early October.
 Applications should be submitted as early as possible to speed up the process.

 - Incomplete applications may be returned to the applicant.
 Please provide your complete street address to assist the committee in determining eligibility.

 - Maximum assistance per year may vary based on the income earned by the Trust and the number of applicants.
-Funding will be determined by JP Morgan Chase Bank, Trustee of the Trust.
+Funding will be determined by JP Morgan Chase Bank, Trustee.

-- Funding is provided to full-time students only and is based on the criteria on the application form.
+- Funding will be provided to full-time students only and is based on the criteria on the application form.
 Funding is based on 5 full time courses (30 credit hours) for university students and will be prorated for any number of courses less than 5 (30 credit hours).
 Vocational courses will be funded based on full-time participation in the program in question.
+Credits/courses completed successfully will be taken into consideration when determining further funding.

 - Currently, funding for university students is based on the following criteria after the 1st year (for students taking 5 or more courses):